How many of these places have you visited in the US?

 A short hike (1.3 mi round trip) takes you to a viewpoint where you can see the horseshoe shaped bend in the Colorado River.
 We also took a boat ride through, which offered a unique perspective.

-Easiest way to get here is via helicopter from Vegas.
+The easiest way to get here is via helicopter from Vegas.
 Although, the views are more impressive from the top looking down.

 If you’re a socal resident and you love Disneyland, the annual pass is the way to go.